-About the GCD
+About the Global Inclusion Dialogue

 We hear that this world is small—and growing smaller, due to the phenomena of climate change, mass migration, and the closing digital divide.
 But when injustices occur within and across borders, what criteria are necessary to create a global community that nourishes, stimulates, and inspires?
 And once such a community exists, what are its goals?
 What are its challenges and opportunities?
 What are its plan for sustainability, and its unforeseen risks?

 At the crux of the matter, what are the roles—of the group and of the individuals—who form this interdisciplinary, intercultural, interracial, ‘inter-everything-else’ global community?

 The Global Inclusion Dialogue (GID) is an attempt to respond to these questions.
 It is a collection of mediators, facilitators, practitioners, advocates, students, teachers, writers, philosophers, and otherwise thinkers dispersed across the world, who meet annually in a secluded setting and in a previously unvisited country.
 At each annual meeting, or dialogue, participants consider the above questions and all their related topics, and as they are influenced by context of each host country.